BaptisteRoseau/BestPractices/topics/api.md

 - If you rename a route: allow the use of the deprecated route, mark it as deprecated, return an HTTP status code 300, and redirect the call to the expected route.
 - If all the routes and parameters change: this is a new API.
 Upgrade the version prefix to `/v2` and mark all the `/v1` routes as deprecated.

-When having a full API upgrade, organize your codebase in order to have all of the previous versions in a single file or folder to only have to remove it when the time comes.
+When having a full API upgrade, organize your codebase in order to have all the previous versions in a single file or folder to only have to remove it when the time comes.

 This rule does not apply to products still being in beta.